 Whilst we use the national curriculum as a framework, we have decided to place a much greater emphasis on exposing children to the ‘powerful knowledge’ that we feel is necessary in order to truly understand the world around us, as well as to be able to make informed and accurate observations and connections.

 Our curriculum is subject to constant review.
-We recognise that, whilst we are extremely proud of the curriculum at CPS, there is always scope for improvement.
-We embrace this challenge.
+Whilst we are extremely proud of the curriculum at CPS, we recognise that there is always scope for improvement.
+We welcome and embrace this challenge.

 In order to share expertise and domain specific knowledge across the school, teachers are ‘Curriculum Coordinators’ for subjects in which they have a specialism or keen interest.
 As such, they have a vital role to play in the selection and delivery of content, as well as monitoring the efficacy of the provision, including pupil outcomes.

 We fiercely believe our knowledge-rich curriculum to be an egalitarian measure, and we are committed to ensuring equity of opportunity and equity of provision throughout the school.

 To support the need for consistency we use Doug Lemov’s “Teach Like a Champion” teaching techniques.
 These also enable us to apply what cognitive science tells us about how humans learn; with a focus on providing children with multiple opportunities to practice and consolidate what they are being taught, all within a supportive, inclusive and dynamic environment.

 Please take the time to read the range of documents available on our website, which are all designed to enable us to deliver our curriculum as effectively as we possibly can, and do not hesitate to contact the school should you require any additional clarification or information.